CHCH-DT: Restructuring of the news operation

 Because of the bankruptcy, the entire staff of 165 was cut in the news organization.
 The new company that was formed in the restructuring offered jobs to 81 people, including 58 full-time and 23 part-time positions.
 Chris Fuoco, Channel Zero vice-president, said that by 3 p.m. on December 15, 77 people had accepted the offer of employment with the new company.

 The restructuring was viewed by some as a union-busting attempt in light of a December 14 note sent by a CHCH News Account manager, Kathleen Marks, to a prospective advertiser indicating that the new company would not be burdened by the union or old CanWest debt.
 The union, Unifor, asked Channel Zero to honour its commitment.
 According to the Toronto Star, "Under Ontario law, businesses must honour existing collective agreements when they take over a company unless they dramatically change the nature of the work being performed."

 A Hamilton Spectator article on December 16 indicated that a meeting between Channel Zero and Unifor was scheduled for later that day and that Channel Zero insisted that the note about the union was written by an individual who was not a company spokesperson.
 Sarah Gardiner of Channel Zero also countered the union-busting allegation, stating that it was false and adding that "Many unionized employees were hired" [by the new company].
 The amount offered to laid-off employees is in dispute with Channel Zero claiming a minimum of $4000 to be paid per person (for any accrued vacation, expense reimbursements and regular pay) and some employees disputing that amount.
 A news item on the CHCH web site which was dated December 15, indicated that no severance pay had been offered to any employee, although all were union members.
 The bankruptcy documents indicate $1.6 million owed to employees, though without specifics.

 After several calls, emails, and social media posts from viewers over the two months since the restructuring, CHCH announced on February 18, 2015, that Morning Live would return to a start time of 6 a.m. on February 22.
 The show would be live from 6 to 9 a.m., with the 8 a.m. hour broadcast repeated from 9 to 10 a.m.

-On September 7, 2016, CHCH announced the return of local weekend news programming with two half hours of news at 6pm and 11pm starting October 29, 2016, citing advertiser and viewer demand.
-The announcement came three months after the CRTC announced plans to launch a local news fund to subsidize local newscasts.
+On September 7, 2016, CHCH announced the return of local weekend news programming with two half hours of news at 6 and 11 p.m. starting October 29, 2016, citing advertiser and viewer demand.
+The announcement came three months after the CRTC announced plans to launch a fund to subsidize local newscasts.